 The ringing of the opening and closing bell of the market at 9 a.m. and 4 p.m. guarantees that no trades will take place before the opening or after the close of the market.
 Starting in the 1870s, before microphones and loudspeakers were invented, a large Chinese gong was used.
 But in 1903, when the NYSE moved to its current building, the gong was replaced by a brass bell, which is now electrically operated at the start and end of each trading day.

 The Financial District is the scene of a number of different sights in addition to the NYSE.
 They include the Charging Bull, also called the Bull of Wall Street, which is located at Broadway and Morris streets; Federal Hall; City Hall Park; and the Woolworth Building.
 It is easy and free to see the exterior of the Woolworth Building, but if you want to take a tour, you will need advance reservations.
 Battery Park is also within walking distance.
+From there, you can take a ferry to visit the Statue of Liberty and Ellis Island.

 This area is rich in history and architecture, and you can learn about it on these walking tours: History of Wall Street and 9/11, Lower Manhattan: Secrets of Downtown, and the Brooklyn Bridge.
 And if you're into superheroes, the Super Tour of NYC Comics Heroes and More might be just the ticket.